Aratramba/design-manual/README.md

 # Design Manual (not finished)
 Create a living, breathing design manual (or styleguide if you will).
-This package combines your Markdown files with generated json and creates a beautiful design manual.
+This package combines your Markdown files with JSON containing your html snippets and creates a beautiful design manual.
+Each html snippet will be placed in an iframe along with your website css.

 ---